 Roll & Round helps build students’ number sense as students have to reason through which number they should create out of their possibilities.
 It also helps work on rounding.
 A number line is included with the middle placement, to help support students that need it.

 Roll & Round is ready to play upon printing.
 Just add a dice, or several, and go!
 This is great to play on laminated pages, in a sheet protector, or a dry-erase sleeve.
 Download Roll & Round to try it out today!

 Left Right Learn

-Left Right Learn is a simple, easy prep game.
+Left Right Learn is a simple, easy prep game that you’ll want to add to your 3rd grade math games collection.
 All you need is a game piece for each player- I love to use mini erasers!
 Students draw a card, solve the fact, and move given the directions on the stated card.
 It’s a fun way to give students ongoing practice with multiplication facts.
 I have two different versions.
 The free one practices facts 0-5.
 I love to use this early in the year to give students repetitive practice with these facts.
 I find that multiplication feels less overwhelming when they feel confident with a bank of facts.
 We spend a good amount of timing working with facts 0-5 before transitioning to working with others.

 Multiplication Facts 0-5 Left Right Learn is available for free from my TpT store.

 I also have another version that works with Multiplication Facts from 0-10.
 5 different games are included.
 Because each card practices a range of facts, students get new practice with every play.
 My favorite part of Left Right Learn is how simple it is to prep.
 Just print, and cut out the gamecards.
 Of course, you can also laminate the boards and/or cards.
 If I print on colored paper, or cardstock, I usually don’t worry about laminating.
 I like to put the gamecards in a cup or bag and we’re ready to play.
 You can take a closer look at Multiplication Facts 0-10 Left Right Learn in my TpT store.